Nutrition

 • Supplement Assessment: We evaluate the necessity and suitability of supplements for your pet.

 To obtain a nutrition evaluation, contact us directly or ask your veterinarian for a referral.
-We offer phone consultations for healthy pets and work closely with specialists to provide in-depth support for pets with underlying health conditions.
+We work closely with specialists to provide in-depth support for pets with underlying health conditions.

-• A detailed list of all supplements and medications being given (including dose and frequency)
+• A detailed list of all supplements and medications being given (including dose and frequency and photos of the labels of any supplements)

-• A copy of recent bloodwork (complete blood count, chemistry, thyroid level), collected within the last six months (this may be requested or completed at the time of consultation)
+• A copy of recent bloodwork (complete blood count, chemistry, thyroid level), collected within the last six months (this may be requested or completed at the time of appointment)

 • A complete copy of patient’s medical records

-• A detailed recipe for any home-prepared diets being fed (including how it is prepared and exactly what ingredients are used eg skin or no skin, drained or not drained, salt added etc)
+• A detailed recipe for any home-prepared diets (including how the food is prepared and exactly what ingredients are used (e.g. skin or no skin, drained or not drained, salt added, ideally with cooked or uncooked weights of ingredient, etc.)

 • Contact information for the referring veterinarian